Margaret MacDonald (visionary)

+Margaret MacDonald (1815–1840) was a Scottish visionary.

+Life

 Margaret MacDonald was born in 1815 in Port Glasgow, Scotland and died around 1840.
 She lived with her two older brothers, James and George, both of whom ran a shipping business.

+Vision

 Beginning in 1826 and through 1829, a few preachers in Scotland emphasized that the world's problems could only be addressed through an outbreak of supernatural gifts from the Holy Spirit.
 In response, Isabella and Mary Campbell of the parish of Rosneath manifested charismatic experiences such as speaking in tongues.
 Around 1830, miraculous healings were reported through James Campbell, first of his sister Margaret MacDonald and then of Mary Campbell (through James's letter to Mary).
 Shortly thereafter, James and George MacDonald manifested the speaking and interpretations of tongues, and soon others followed suit in prayer meetings.
 These charismatic experiences garnered major national attention.
 Many came to see and investigate these events.
 Some, such as Edward Irving and Henry Drummond, regarded these events as genuine displays from the Holy Spirit.
 Others, including John Nelson Darby and Benjamin Wills Newton, whom the Plymouth Brethren sent on their behalf to investigate, came to the conclusion that these displays were demonic.